Do you do most of your writing in Google Docs?

 - Viewing, which allows you to see what the doc will look like in its final state

-To suggest an edit, simply select Suggesting mode and make changes in the text of the doc — add words, change fonts, delete paragraphs, etc. Your changes will be highlighted and a revision box (that looks just like a comment box) will pop up next to them showing the date and time you made these changes and what specific changes were made.
+To suggest an edit, simply select Suggesting mode and make changes in the text of the doc — add words, change fonts, add subheadings, delete paragraphs, etc. Your changes will be highlighted and a revision box (that looks just like a comment box) will pop up next to them showing the date and time you made these changes and what specific changes were made.

 If you want to add an explanation or further notes to your changes, you can “reply” to the revision box just like you’d reply to a regular Google Docs comment.

 For more information on this feature, check out Google’s help page.